The Third (tertius) Volitional Argument for the Existence of God

 The story or melody did not exist prior to the creative moment, yet the building blocks and mental faculties required to conceive and process them did exist as the cause.
 This process begins with an inspired moment of a creative concept, which is then shaped by thoughts within the mind.
 For this concept or thought to be realized, it must be followed by the will (volition) to bring it into actuality.
 Human minds are entities that can create immaterial forms.

 Humans cannot create material objects; therefore, for material objects, is a non-human mind necessary to form the idea, and will it?
 If it is postulated that a mind is necessary to create material objects, but a human mind cannot, what kind of mind then?
 Given the arguments presented, God is the only plausible explanation for a mind capable of creating material objects.
 Furthermore, this argument posits that both humans and God possess minds that can create, as evidenced by the ability of minds to create immaterial entities.
 Humans, created in the image of God, share some attributes with God, such as intelligence, creativity, volition, and the ability to create immaterial entities.
 However, God, being transcendent and existing outside the material world—just as humans exist outside the immaterial worlds they create—one could infer that God possesses the ability to create material entities ex nihilo.
-God as the cause of the universe is argued in the Kalam Cosmological.
+God as the uncaused cause of the universe is argued in the Kalam Cosmological.

-Therefore, the argument will conclude that since both humans and God possess minds with the necessary attributes to bring something into existence from nothing, in other words to create, and since the material world exists, and human minds cannot create material from nothing, it follows that God exists as the necessary cause for the existence of the material world.
+Therefore, the argument will conclude that since both humans and God possess minds with the necessary attributes to bring something into existence from nothing, in other words, to create, and since the material world exists, and human minds cannot create material from nothing, it follows that God exists as the necessary cause for the existence of the material world.

 In summary, the Third Volitional Argument for God asserts that the existence of God can be inferred from the human capacity of volition, coupled with the necessity of a volitional agent to bring about the existence of both immaterial and material entities from nothing.
+Since the human mind cannot create material entities ex nihilo and the material world exists, God exists.

 Human Creative Thoughts

 Before we look at the formal structure of the argument, we have to consider the concept of ‘human creative thoughts’ as it is central to the argument.
 Original creative thoughts often seem to emerge spontaneously, appearing as sudden flashes of inspiration or insight that feel distinct from ordinary thinking.
-These initial sparks arise seemingly from “nowhere,” arriving as whole, surprising concepts rather than pieced-together ideas.
+These initial sparks arise seemingly from “nowhere,” arriving as a whole, surprising concepts rather than pieced-together ideas.
 Neuroscience links this phenomenon to the brain’s default mode network (DMN), which activates when we’re relaxed or not focused on a specific task.
 The DMN fosters free association across brain regions, allowing unusual connections to form—especially when the mind is at rest, like during a walk or just before sleep.
 This spontaneous creativity differs from the analytical thinking that follows.
 The brain’s executive control network, responsible for deliberate thought, becomes engaged once the initial spark occurs, helping us to explore, refine, and understand the new idea.
 The transition from the DMN’s unrestrained association to focused processing allows us to build upon the original spark and develop it fully.
 While the initial creative spark is marked by spontaneity and feels unique, it is often just the beginning.
 It serves as a guiding light that the conscious mind then shapes into a more coherent, developed form, blending inspiration with structured thought.

 The sudden appearance of a fully formed symphony, story, or complex concept is a rare but intriguing phenomenon often described by highly creative individuals.
-Unlike smaller flashes of inspiration, these “complete” creative sparks seem to arrive all at once, as if a whole, intricate idea manifests instantly.
+Unlike smaller flashes of inspiration, these “complete” creative sparks seem to arrive all at once, as if a whole, intricate idea that manifests instantly.
 This phenomenon, sometimes called a “flash of inspiration,” suggests something beyond what the default mode network (DMN) alone can explain.
 It feels more profound than a fleeting thought and appears to bypass typical conscious planning.
-Although neuroscientific explanations remain speculative, these creative moments differ fundamentally from the analytical processes that follow.
+Although neuroscientific explanations remain speculative, it is recognized that these creative moments differ fundamentally from the analytical processes that follow.
 Ultimately, while we lack a full understanding of where these initial sparks arise, it’s evident that they represent a unique and powerful aspect of creativity, distinct from the thought processes used to develop them.
 I believe all human creative activity is inspired by the Creator.

 The formal structure of the argument: